earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ## What We're Building

 To get familiar with CircleCi I spun up a small [sample DJango project](https://github.com/jalletto/circle_ci_python_example) to use for this tutorial.
-I am ~~a compulsive~~ an avid ~~hoarder~~ collector of movies.
+I am ~~a compulsive hoarder~~ an avid collector of movies.
 The idea behind the Django project is an app to help me keep track of all of my blu-rays, DVDs, etc, but really it is just an example project to have something work with in CircleCi.
 In this tutorial we'll learn how to have CircleCi run our linter then run our tests and save the data.
 Lastly we'll build a Docker image and push it to Docker Hub.

 <div class="notice--info">